fastapi/typer/docs/tutorial/subcommands/name-and-help.md

 </div>

-We can set the `name` and `help` in several places, each one taking precedence over the other, overriding the previous value.
+We can set the `help` in several places, each one taking precedence over the other, overriding the previous value.

 Let's see those locations.